Baverstrand/Baverstrand.github.io/_posts/2021-10-06-Beauty-is-in-the-eye-of-the-monitorer.md

 ### Monitoring
 ### The application

 I have, once again, recycled my [complaints app (ClApp)](https://bigclapplogged.azurewebsites.net/).
 It asks the user to submit a complaint and then redirects the user (if they do it right) to the history page to view all previous complaints.
 It's a simple app, but it has functions enough to fake some events to log.
-I pushed it to a workspace in Azure in order to have everything in the same place (app, insights and database).
+I deployed it to a workspace in Azure in order to have everything in the same place (app, insights and database).

 ### How ClApp interacts with other services